 Winter Wonderland is free to enter but certain attractions become fully booked during peak periods.
 Buy Winter Wonderland tickets in advance to make the most of your experience.

-Activities for 2019 will include ice skating, ice sculpting workshops, The Magical Ice Kingdom presents A Christmas Carol, Bar Ice, the Giant Observation Wheel, Christmas shows such as Zippos Christmas Circus and Cirque Berserk, and other special attractions.
+Activities include ice skating, ice sculpting workshops, The Magical Ice Kingdom presents A Christmas Carol, Bar Ice, the Giant Observation Wheel, Christmas shows such as Zippos Christmas Circus and Cirque Berserk, and other special attractions.

 You can also purchase a Coaster Pass online before your visit, giving you access to all nine rollercoasters.